annaspencer/spanishverbconjugation/README.md

 Original Project: Spanish Verb Conjugation Worksheet with local storage- HTML, JS, CSS

 ## Improvements:
-*local storage delete individual item functionality*
+*edit individual line functionality*

-*print table functionality*
+*dynamic resizing for smaller screens*

-*replace email with link to contact form submission*
+*add link to check marks that go to a page which translates/conjugates from an api*